pablordr/mylar/README.md

 a sample web app to test things on

+Checkpoint 5: Docker compose

 Checkpoint 4: Decoupling of front & back

 - Back as separate server, works only as API.
 - Front as separate server only makes API requests.
-    - Front includes teh `API_ENDPOINT` variable that points to the API.
+    - Front includes the `API_ENDPOINT` variable that points to the API.
 - Each front instance shows its IP & hostname